 The ad market grew just 1.1% last year.
-That followed two more years of belt-tightening -- ad spend increased 1.2% in 2011 and declined 1.3% in 2012.
+That followed two more years of belt-tightening — ad spend increased 1.2% in 2011 and declined 1.3% in 2012.

-Online ads are growing strongly -- sales jumped an estimated 16.9% last year and, depending on how you measure it, either recently became or will become the largest single source of ads this year.
-But that hasn’t boosted the ad market overall -- it’s just meant more of a squeeze for established players.
+Online ads are growing strongly — sales jumped an estimated 16.9% last year and, depending on how you measure it, either recently became or will become the largest single source of ads this year.
+But that hasn’t boosted the ad market overall — it’s just meant more of a squeeze for established players.
 As Fusion Strategy analyst Steve Allen told Crikey: “Everyone’s just struggled for the past three years.”

 But a sliver of hope has recently peaked over the horizon.
-Australian ad agencies booked 7.2% more ads in December -- the best result January 2011 if you exclude political advertising -- and most analysts predict the good times will continue.
+Australian ad agencies booked 7.2% more ads in December — the best result January 2011 if you exclude political advertising — and most analysts predict the good times will continue.
 Goldman Sachs, Fusion Strategy, and this week’s industry-leading Starcom MediaVest’s Media Futures all predict ad growth will be above 2.5% this year, spurred on by a recovery in consumer spending.

 Digital advertising will get the biggest boost, but it also bodes well for free-to-air television networks.
 Goldman Sachs, whose forecasts are generally seen as conservative, has singled out the free-to-air sector as being the major beneficiary of the lift among established media.
 It expects ad spend on FTA television to grow 3.4% in 2014, with growth accelerating in 2015.

-Starcom’s survey -- not a forecast, technically, but informed by briefings with ad booking executives -- is even more optimistic on free-to-air, predicting 4% growth.
+Starcom’s survey — not a forecast, technically, but informed by briefings with ad booking executives — is even more optimistic on free-to-air, predicting 4% growth.

 The improving mindset of consumers is the big factor.
-High consumer sentiment -- or even better, high consumer spend -- lifts ad buys.
+High consumer sentiment — or even better, high consumer spend — lifts ad buys.
 And television is still in the best position to capitalise.

 “If you want to reach 15-20% of the audience all at once, there’s only two mediums that can supply that at a moment’s notice.
 You can get aired during My Kitchen Rules, or in a major newspaper,” Allen said.
 A lot of fast-moving consumer goods companies still want mass audiences, so they want to advertise on big, high-rating programs.

 That’s why Seven, which just beat out Nine in the crucial 16-54 demographic last year, has a lot going for it.
 Goldman Sachs has a “buy” rating on owner Seven West Media, and is hopeful about recently listed Nine’s prospects, too.